dsavransky/keplertools/docs/index.rst

 keplertools
 =======================================
-``keplertools`` provides a variety of methods for the propagation of two-body orbits.
+``keplertools`` provides a variety of methods for the propagation of two-body orbits as well as routines for operating on 3D Euclidean vectors and computing a variety of angles and projections.

 Installation